microsoft/live-share/docs/overview/features.md

 ---
-title: "Overview - Visual Studio Live Share | Microsoft Docs"
+title: "Overview  | Microsoft Docs"
 description: "An overview of Visual Studio Live Share and its capabilities." ms.custom: ms.date: 10/30/2019